What has changed

 - semiconductors, semiconductor manufacturing equipment and certain derivative products (for example, smartphones and laptops)

-- select pharmaceutical products
+- pharmaceuticals and pharmaceutical ingredients, and derivative products

 - certain critical minerals and derivative products

-- medium and heavy-duty trucks and related truck parts.
+- medium and heavy-duty trucks and related truck parts

 Information on these investigations, including how to make a submission and submission periods for each investigation, is available on the US Federal Register.
-Submissions on pharmaceuticals and semiconductors have closed.

 Implications for Australian exporters to the US